Connect with others who understand.

 Biologics

-Biologic treatments are designed to bind to various inflammatory molecules and cell types associated with lupus nephritis.
-They are given by injection instead of by mouth to prevent the digestive system from breaking them down or not absorbing them.
-After being injected, the biologic can destroy or block its target in the body.
-The only biologic approved to treat lupus nephritis is belimumab (Benlysta), but in some cases, doctors may prescribe rituximab (Rituxan) as an off-label treatment for lupus.
+Biologic treatments are made from living cells.
+They bind to inflammatory molecules and cell types associated with lupus nephritis.
+Biologics are given by injection instead of by mouth to prevent the digestive system from breaking them down or not absorbing them.
+After being injected into the body, the biologic destroys or blocks its target.

 Common side effects of biologic therapies include: